polyformproject/commercial.polyformproject.org/terms.md

 ## General Indemnity

-Subject to [Indemnification Process](#indemnification-process), the vendor agrees to indemnify the customer for legal claims by others alleging that permitted use of the software infringes any copyright, trademark, or trade secret right, or breaks any law.
+Subject to [Indemnification Process](#indemnification-process), the vendor agrees to indemnify the customer for legal claims by others alleging that the software infringes any copyright, trademark, or trade secret right, or breaks any law.

 ## Patent Indemnity